joeldba/dwm-dba/README.md

 If using xinit, put `exec dwm` in your .xinitrc and dwm will launch when `startx` is run.

+# Extra tidbits
+For the script bindings, you might need to replace $HOME with your full user path (/home/username) in order for the scripts to launch properly.
+You may also need to make the scripts executable by running:
+`chmod +x ~/.config/dwm/scripts/*.sh`

 # What features are there?
 I've applied quite a few patches, some functional & some purely for aesthetic purposes.
 Here's a list:
 * vanitygaps + layouts